sun-umn/NCVX_Documentation/docs/_sources/settings/standard_parameters.rst.txt

 Initial starting point.
 One should pick x0 such that the objective and constraint functions are smooth at and about x0.
-If this is difficult to ascertain, it is generally recommended to initialize PyGRANSO at randomly-generated starting points.
+If this is difficult to ascertain, it is generally recommended to initialize NCVX at randomly-generated starting points.

 mu0
 ----------------